MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-access-private-container-registry.md

 ---
 title: Add a Kubernetes secret to pull an image from a private container registry
-description: This article explains how to add a Kubernetes secret to pull a custom image from a private container registry. ms.reviewer: xupxhou ms.author: abnarain
+description: This article explains how to add a Kubernetes secret to pull container image from a private container registry. ms.reviewer: xupxhou ms.author: abnarain
 author: abnarain